 Transparency Portal

-The Association's own records, in plain language — with links to the original documents.
+Public records about the Association, in plain language — with links to the original documents.

 This portal explains, in everyday language, the documents and finances that govern Deer Park Meadows East — with links to the original documents so you can read them yourself.
 We start with the governing documents; the finances and where the money goes follow.